Sociology, Social Work and Criminology

 Master of Arts in Sociology

 The mission of the M.A. in Sociology program is to prepare students for careers in sociological practice, research, and/or teaching.
-We focus on building core skills in social research methodology and theory, as well as tailoring the program to develop secondary skills in areas such as applied data analysis, reporting, and policy development.
+We focus on building core skills in social research methods and theory, as well as tailoring the program to develop secondary skills in areas such as applied data analysis, reporting, and policy development.
 Our graduates find positions in both the business and non-profit sectors, including in marketing, market research, education, healthcare, criminal justice, and environmental and other non-profits.
 Other graduates go on to pursue additional graduate education through sociology and social science doctoral degrees, as well as in law and medicine.

 Student Learning Outcomes